 .....Laurence Donahue -Green (All about Jazz, New York)

-Vocalist, improviser and songwriter, Julie O'Hara has been active in jazz for almost twenty years, growing up in Melbourne, Australia, performing with Big Bands, gypsy swing, traditional jazz, R&B swing, bebop and vocalese.
-Julie has earned a reputation for her prodigious activity in Melbourne's jazz and music clubs, national and international music and jazz festivals as a versatile and committed vocalist and songwriter.
+Vocalist, improviser and songwriter, Julie O'Hara has been an impressive contributor to our jazz scene for over twenty years.
+Julie has earned her reputation for her prodigious activity in jazz and music clubs, national and international music and jazz festivals as a versatile and committed vocalist and songwriter.
 You will find her on recordings as wide as The Cat Empire and as close as her own "Use the Force".

 "O'Hara's vocals are imbued with a strong jazz feel with eloquent phrasing, melodic variations and rhythmic expression "